ondrabus/kontent-delivery-sdk-swift/README.md

 [![CocoaPods](https://img.shields.io/cocoapods/p/KenticoCloud.svg)](https://cocoapods.org/pods/KenticoCloud)

 ## Summary
-The KenticoCloud iOS SDK is a library used for retrieving content and tracking activities.
+The KenticoCloud iOS SDK is a library used for retrieving content.
 You can use the SDK as a CocoaPod package or add it manually.

 ## Sample app
 The repository contains sample app which demonstrates basic usage of the SDK.